tiequan12345/tiequan-pnl-webapp/docs/03-backup-setup.md

 ### Common Issues

-1. **AWS Credentials Error:**
+#### 1. AWS Credentials Error
 - Verify AWS credentials are correct
 - Check IAM user permissions
 - Ensure S3 bucket exists and is accessible

-2. **Database File Not Found:**
+#### 2. Database File Not Found
 - Check `DATABASE_URL` in your environment
 - Verify the database file path exists

-3. **Permission Errors:**
+#### 3. Permission Errors
 - Ensure the application has read access to the database file
 - Check write permissions for the logs directory

 ### Debug Mode